Particular/docs.particular.net/nservicebus/upgrades/5to6/async-suffix.md

 ## Verify correct Task usage using a unit test

-This scenario uses [Mono Cecil](https://github.com/jbevain/cecil) to interrogate the IL of an assembly to verify correct usage of Task based method calls.
+This scenario uses [Mono Cecil](https://github.com/jbevain/cecil) to interrogate the IL of an assembly to verify correct usage of Task-based method calls.
 In this case the code verifies that there is at least one usage of the `Task` instance returns from a method.

-### Missing Task Usage Detector
+### Missing Task usage detector

 Helper that detects and fails for incorrect `Task` usage.